 Individual and team projects are judged in separate categories.

 All projects will be recognized with a participation ribbon.

 Each category will have 1st, 2nd, and 3rd places awarded.

-All competitive NCSEF entries must complete the California Science and Engineering Fair registration form prior to judging on April 2022.
-Our top 6 projects will advance to the California Science and Engineering Fair held.
-The CSEF is open to Scientific Inquiry Projects in grades 6-12 ONLY.
-The 2022 California Science & Engineering Fair will be held in the spring of 2022, in the Exhibition Hall at Cal Expo students will compete with over 900 participants from 400 schools throughout the State in competition for awards totaling $60,000.
+All competitive CSEF entries must complete the California Science and Engineering Fair registration form prior to judging window on Wednesday, March 8, 2023.
+The top 6 projects will advance to the California Science and Engineering Fair held.
+CSEF is open to Scientific Inquiry Projects in grades 6-12 ONLY.
+The 2023 California Science & Engineering Fair student representatives will submit their projects through zFair and compete for statewide recognition on April 2023.
+Nevada County student representatives from our middle schools and high schools will compete with over 900 participants from 400 schools throughout the California in competition for awards totaling $75,000.